mpbagot/Micro0/README.md

 # Micro 0, a 1010 Makerbeam-based Voron 0 printer

+## Note: This is a variation of the main printer which uses 4mm belts.
+The gantry (and thus the entire printer) is around 7mm shorter than the 6mm version.

 ![](Images/SCAD_Render.png)

 This is an attempt at producing the smallest practically-sized Voron 0 style printer that could be made.
 This makes use of 10x10mm Makerbeam extrusions, in the standard 150mm lengths, alongside the typical NEMA14's of a Voron 0.